Girma Asmerom: Career

 While Eritrea being part of Ethiopia he played professional football there for Dagnew FC and ELPA in the 1960s and was member of the Ethiopian national football team between 1968 and 1969.
 He participated at the 1968 Africa Cup of Nations with the host Ethiopia, where he placed third.

-The very seasoned diplomat was also once a college soccer star as an undergraduate student at Bowdoin College, in Brunswick, Maine.
+The diplomat was also once a college soccer star as an undergraduate student at Bowdoin College, in Brunswick, Maine.
 He got his BA degree in June, 1973 where he majored in Government studies.
 He also was an Honor student-athlete and made the Dean's List.
 He was also very active on campus and was a Student Proctor between 1971 and 1972.
 Outside of the class room he was the winner of the George Levine Memorial Soccer Trophy award and was Bowdoin's leading goal scorer of all time until 2007 when it was broken by another player who played all 4 years.
 Ambassador Girma accomplished the record in 3 years.